The apps that are making accessible travel more flexible

 ‘The world is a book and those who do not travel read only one page’ is a quote that is attributed to Saint Augustine and is as relevant today as when it was first supposedly uttered (or written) in 1824.

 However the luxury of carefree travel is not available to all so easily.
-Those with limited mobility who need stairlifts and new mobility baths at home will require a more detailed plan of where the facilities they need are available, and this can make it harder for them to leave their home.
+Those with limited mobility who need stairlifts and new mobility showers and baths at home will require a more detailed plan of where the facilities they need are available, and this can make it harder for them to leave their home.

 However in the technological age, there are so many different options available that are all designed to make life easier.
 This is true for those with limited mobility.
 Here are a few of the best new apps that can make your travel more flexible.